Research

 The third thrust within the department is Biotechnology.
 Strong research programs exists in the areas of biomedical devices (Cash, Krebs, Marr, N. Wu), drug delivery (Chauhan, Krebs), tissue engineering (Farnsworth, Krebs), and metabolic engineering (Boyle).
 Much of this research is done in collaboration with local medical institutions such as the Children’s Hospital of Colorado and the CU Anschutz Medical Campus in Denver.
 CBE faculty participate and advise graduate students in the interdisciplinary Quantitative Biosciences and Engineering program.

-Our graduate student recruiting page provides an excellent overview of the current research occurring in CBE laboratories as well as additional links to individual investigators.
 Much of the research is organized through internal centers that provide shared facilities and resources for their members.
 These include the Center for Hydrate Research (CHR), the Colorado Institute for Energy, Materials, and Computational Sciences (CIEMACS), the Colorado Fuel Cell Center (CFCC), and Microintegrated Optics for Advanced Bioimaging and Control (MOABC).